 It can be difficult to keep up with the top F&I presentation best practices if you aren’t constantly learning.
 Dedicate regular time to training to make sure you stay up to date with the latest best practices and, because knowledge is best when shared, consider getting your entire F&I team on board.
 You can ensure you all keep growing by holding each other accountable, like committing to attend training workshops on a regular basis.

 Also, consider not only taking product knowledge courses, but additional soft-skills training which is essential for well-rounded growth.
 Soft-skills training allows us to show up as even better versions of ourselves and includes many facets, like improving written or verbal communication, or investing in your emotional intelligence, so you can improve your relationships with customers and colleagues.

 5. Streamline your F&I presentation with a more efficient selling process

-Menu selling allows you to offer a personalised customer solution that will increase your customer satisfaction and loyalty.
+Menu selling allows you to offer a personalized, non-aggressive selling solution that will increase your customer satisfaction and loyalty.
 It can also help reduce the customer’s time spent in the Financial Services Office by streamlining the selling process, and only presenting the products that suit the customer’s needs.

 Looking for support implementing these tips at your dealership?
 Please feel free to contact your local LGM Dealer Development Manager, or reach out to our Sales Team directly at Sales@LGM.ca.